ibm-cloud-architecture/eda-tech-academy/docs/getting-started/mm2.md

 ### 6. Verify topic creation

 1. Check the EventStreams web console and a new topic should have been created.
 Look for the replicated topic.
-The topic should be named as: `<SOURCE_CLUSTER_ALIAS>-basicuserdata` Example: techjam-source.basicuserdata
+The topic should be named as: `<SOURCE_CLUSTER_ALIAS>-basicuserdata` Example: cody20-source.basicuserdata

 ![](./images/lab-4-5.png)